 He received his BFA in Photography from the University of Arizona and is currently the Laboratory Specialist at Pima Community College.
 Most recently he was the printer and curatorial assistant for the Louis Carlos Bernal exhibition Arizona, Unseen: Color Photographs 1978-1988.
 His first book In No Time, featuring a collection of hand colored or toned gelatin silver prints, was released by Dark Spring Press in 2017.

 Katy Tuttle was born and raised in the Pacific Northwest in the small town of Clatksanie, Oregon.
 She now lives with her family in the woods of Washington State.
-Her pursuit as an artist began on the stage as an actor/directer – earning her degree in Theater Arts.
+Her pursuit as an artist began on the stage as an actor/director – earning her degree in Theater Arts.
 Years ago she stepped off the stage and into a role behind the camera, inspired by her own family stories.
-To her, the camera made for a smooth transition into a deeper and more personal creative voice.
-Her work has focussed on everyday tableau exploring movement and emotion-recall.
+The camera made for a smooth transition into a deeper and more personal creative voice.

-Although her photography beginnings were in film on her grandmothers Minolta SLR, she eventually made the transition to digital as a means to afford the everyday shooting she craved, but found the need for a more hands on process was imperative to her work.
-She has since moved into both encaustic and wet plate photography, which is where her work lives today.
-She has focussed primarily on her children and their seemingly everyday scenes shot with her Holga camera.
+Her photography beginnings were in film on her grandmother’s Minolta SLR and she eventually made the transition to digital as a means to afford the everyday shooting she craved, but the need for a more hands-on process became imperative to her work.
+Since then she’s moved into both encaustic and wet plate photography, which is where her work lives today.
+Her focus has primarily been on her children and their seemingly everyday scenes, shot with her Holga camera.
 Though the photographs are primarily of her own children, her hope is to make imagery that stirs those haunting sense memories that sit deep in the belly of all that look on.

 Her work has been seen in publications such as The Sun Magazine, Shots Magazine and Seities Publication as well as on gallery walls across the country.